 Resizing and compressing images reduces the file size of the images.
 The bigger the image, the slower your website will load.
-The slower your website loads, the worst experience a user will have.
+The slower your website loads, the worse experience a user will have.

 You’d be surprised how much an image can reduce in size after compression.
 More than 75% in size reduction many cases.
-And you won’t even notice the difference.
+And you won’t even notice the difference in quality.